zacharydenton/rawsql/README.md

     DROP TABLE person;
 ```

+## Thanks

+This project is inspired by [krisajenkins/yesql](https://github.com/krisajenkins/yesql).
+Check it out if you need something like this for Clojure!

 ## TODO

 - [ ] Return functions with signatures based on the SQL parameters, not just (\*args, \*\*kwargs).